 - If you are considering borrowing a private loan to cover a portion of your remaining cost, use our Loan Payment Calculator to estimate your future monthly payment and total loan cost.

-- If you received a Federal PLUS Loan on your financial aid award, consider it as merely a suggestion from the financial aid office.
+- If you received a Federal PLUS Loan on your financial aid offer, consider it as merely a suggestion from the financial aid office.
 Your parent will still need to apply for this loan and pass a credit check to borrow any amount.
 The PLUS Loan origination fee and interest rate may be higher than other private loans.

 Join our Community